Wielstra-Lab/PAVspotter/README.md

 --

 PS: An example batch script (to be used in a Windows environment) was added in this repository as well.
 It is meant for taking screenshots in IGV in an automated way.
-If you need to run this in a Unix-based environment instead of in a Windows environment: no worries!
+If you need to run this in a Unix-based environment - such as macOS or Linux - instead of in a Windows environment: no need to worry!
 The commands used (snapshotDirectory, goto, snapshot, etc.) can be executed identically via IGV’s batch mode in Unix (for instance, like such: igv.sh -b script.txt).
 Please see the Manuscript for more details.